Not All Offers Are Equal: How to Assess Them Properly

 That is the test worth returning to; not the most flattering offer, or the one that generates the most excitement, but the one most likely to carry you to completion with the least disruption.

-In a busy spring market, it is easy to be drawn to headline numbers.
+When activity levels are strong, it is easy to be drawn to headline numbers.
 Yet the best outcomes tend to come from measured decisions, realistic assessment, and recognising where the real strength of a buyer lies.

 A man and a woman are holding hands and walking in a park.